csebooks/operating-systems/content.en/overview/_index.md

 ### Single-Processor Systems

 Many years ago, most computer systems used a single processor containing one CPU with a single processing core.
 The **core** is the component that exe- cutes instructions and registers for storing data locally.
 The one main CPU with its core is capable of executing a general-purpose instruction set, including instructions from processes.
-These systems have other special-purpose proces-
+These systems have other special-purpose processors as well.

-**16 Chapter 1 Introduction**

-sors as well.
 They may come in the form of device-specific processors, such as disk, keyboard, and graphics controllers.

 All of these special-purpose processors run a limited instruction set and do not run processes.
 Sometimes, they are managed by the operating system, in that the operating system sends them information about their next task and monitors their status.
 For example, a disk-controller microprocessor receives a sequence of requests from the main CPU core and implements its own disk queue and scheduling algorithm.
 This arrangement relieves the main CPU of the overhead of disk scheduling.
 PCs contain a microprocessor in the keyboard to convert the keystrokes into codes to be sent to the CPU.
 In other systems or circumstances, special-purpose processors are low-level components built into the hardware.
 The operating system cannot communicate with these proces- sors; they do their jobs autonomously.
 The use of special-purposemicroproces- sors is common anddoes not turn a single-processor system into amultiproces- sor.
 If there is only one general-purpose CPUwith a single processing core, then the system is a single-processor system.
 According to this definition, however, very few contemporary computer systems are single-processor systems.